-Upon award, the Assistant Director for Grant Services will meet with the project director to discuss questions about grant award management.
+Upon award, the Grant Services Officer will meet with the project director to discuss questions about grant award management.

 The project director exercises primary responsibility for oversight of the project budget.
 While the University serves as the fiscal manager of each award, direct responsibility for project management rests with the project director.

 The University wishes to allow maximum flexibility to the individual project directors in the management of their projects.
 However, because the award is made to the University and not to an individual project director, both the University and the project director share responsibility for programmatic accountability.
 Expenditures on sponsored projects must be consistent with the actual progress of the project, as proposed to the funding source.
 Every effort should be made to incur expenditures in a timely manner that reflects consistent programmatic progress.